 Using transitions between your clips prevents your video from looking choppy.
 While it might be okay for a YouTuber vlogger to rely heavily on jump cuts, in a real estate marketing video it comes across as unprofessional.
 When filming, be sure to record a mix of wide shots, pans and close-ups.
 When you string them all together during the editing phase, your video will be more dynamic and attention-grabbing.

 If you want to use two panning shots back-to-back, change up the direction of the second clip to allow the eye to rest.
-If you neglected to record pans in both directions, not to worry, you can typically reserve the clip using your editing software.
+If you neglected to record pans in both directions, not to worry, you can typically reverse the clip using your editing software.
 Just make sure there’s nothing in the background of the shot that gives it away, like water flowing in the wrong direction or a bird flying backward.

 3. Don’t overdo it on the effects